 It is the heart of the system; together with the filter, it forms the filtration unit.
 It sucks the dirty water out of the pool and returns it to the filter.
-It must be calibrated according to the volume of the pool.
-Any pressure losses due to the difference in height or the distance between the pool and the pump room must be taken into account.
+Furthermore, it must be calibrated according to the volume of the pool.
+Any pressure losses due to the difference in height or the distance between the pool and the pump room must be considered.

 The panel control

-It must be connected to a protected 30 mA main supply line.
+It must be connected to a protected main supply line.
 It is used to supply all the electrical equipment required for the proper functioning of the pool.

 This is an option.
 The swimming pool heat pump is the most widely used and most cheap in operation.
-Installed outdoors, it is connected to the filtration system by means of two hoses connected after the filter.
+Installed outdoors, it is connected to the filtration system using two hoses connected after the filter.
 It is recommended to install it as a bypass to isolate it in case of intervention on it.